 How to Train a Golden Retriever to Guard?

 Well, if you’re still adamant to train your dog, we’ll guide you through.
 Begin with encouraging the sort of behavior he will need to be a guard dog.
 Make boundary training a part of his routine.
 Finding the right incentive is the key for training to be successful.
 Food can get these dogs to do almost anything.

 It’ll be more convenient for you to start training them young.
 Puppies are easier to mold and you can witness results within a month.
 However, it can take around six months to train an older retriever.

 Get hold of a few things prior to starting their training.
 You’ll need a long training leash and plenty of your pet retriever’s favorite treats.
 Take out 15 minutes daily from your schedule, where you both can spend time training.
 Make sure to get access to the place or the object you’re training your dog to guard.
 With an active approach and perseverance, you’re ready to go.

 We’ve listed down a few methods of how you can train your Golden Retriever.

-Put a belt round the neck of your retriever and head out in the morning.
+Put a belt around the neck of your retriever and head out in the morning.
 Walk him around the area you want to protect.
 He should be able to concentrate, so stay silent.
 Carry out this practice daily, and in the evenings as well.
 Soon your dog will naturally want to protect anything that falls within his territory.